Duy-Thanh/TDiskManagement/README.md

 # TDiskManagement
 An small utility for recover deleted file using C++ Win32 and Kernel-mode driver

+# Status

+- Currently, this project is inactive.
+But I have a plan to rewrite all codes when I have time!

 # Building

 To build this application, you need: